hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 Our acceptance test suite creates real resources, and as a result they cost real money to run.
 Because the resources only exist for a short period of time, the total amount of money required is usually a relatively small amount.
 That said there are particular services which are very expensive to run and its important to be prepared for those costs.

-Some services which can be cost prohibitive are:
+Some services which can be cost prohibitive include (among others):

+- WorkSpaces
+- Glue
+- OpenSearch
-- Workspaces
+- RDS
 - ACM
+- FSx
+- Kinesis Analytics
+- EC2
+- ElastiCache
+- Storage Gateway

 We don't want financial limitations to be a barrier to contribution, so if you are unable to pay to run acceptance tests for your contribution, mention this in your